Breast implants can cause a rare cancer, FDA says

 "All of the information to date suggests that women with breast implants have a very low but increased risk of developing ALCL compared to women who do not have breast implants," the FDA said in a statement.

+Breast augmentation is the second most popular cosmetic procedure among women, after liposuction.
+More than 300,000 procedures were performed in 2015.
+So the cancer would be very rare even with 300 cases over 10 years or longer.

+And the FDA says it is easily treated if caught early enough.

-"Most cases of breast implant-associated ALCL are treated by removal of the implant and the capsule surrounding the implant and some cases have been treated by chemotherapy and radiation."
+"Most cases of breast implant-associated ALCL are treated by removal of the implant and the capsule surrounding the implant and some cases have been treated by chemotherapy and radiation," it said.

 Suspicions have been growing that implants might cause ALCL, which is a type of non-Hodgkin's lymphoma.The FDA first started looking into the possibility in 2011.